jmegs/static-starter/README.md

 ### The Easy Way

-You can use my other project [tpl] to quickly start a new project with this scaffold
+You can use [tpl] to quickly start a new project with this (or any other) scaffold from Github.

 ```sh
 # install tpl